• Skip to primary navigation

 • low sodium soy sauce or Tamari - Tamari is slightly thicker and richer than regular soy sauce, and it's usually gluten-free.
 You can use either one.

-• grapeseed oil - Or other neutral oil like vegetable.
+• avocado oil - Or other neutral oil like vegetable.

 • dry sherry - This is used to deglaze the pan after everything is caramelized and the eggplant is cooked.
 It also adds a wonderful nut-like sweet flavor.